alrowilde/synthetic-engine/README.md

 - **2026/05/28** — Added an Arabian example.
 - **2026/05/30** — Added a [Question and Answer (Q&A) module](./questions/README.md) to this project.
 - **2026/06/23** — Built a website for the [Synthetic Engine](https://www.alrowilde.com/) project.
+- **2026/06/23** — A few new examples demonstrating the capabilities of this tool.

 ### Why It Matters
 In FinTech, Logistics, and Healthcare, real business documents are often scarce, highly sensitive, or expensive to label.
 Synthetic Engine solves this by producing high-fidelity synthetic images that closely match real-world conditions while automatically providing accurate, structured annotations.